 Adverse events like loss of a person, property, job or any relation, natural calamities, accidents etc. are the causes of sadness.
 It is normal to develop feelings of sadness or grief and withdrawal from activities in response to such situations.
-But being sad is not the same as being in the depression.
+But being sad is not the same as being in a depression.
 Hence, One must know the difference between sadness & depression.

-Do you Think negatively?
+Do you think negatively?

 Sadness does not result in negative thinking whereas depression is the outcome of negative thinking.